MathManuelHinz/chrono/documentation/chrono-tutorial.md

 ### Aliases

-If you find yourself writing the same command over and over again only changing the one or two arguments each time, you might want to use an alias.
+If you find yourself writing the same command over and over again only changing one or two arguments each time, you might want to use an alias.
 An alias uses partial function application to only require those inputs regularly changing.

 Each alias uses the following structure:

-Write out the command as you would type it in chrono, but replace each argument that should be given to your alias with "\$1","\$2" up to some finite "\$n".
+Write out the command as you would type it in Chrono, but replace each argument that should be given to your alias with "\$1","\$2" up to some finite "\$n".
 Be aware that those arguments start at \$1 and not \$0!
 If you want to reference all the arguments not referenced explicitly, you can use $N which will insert all of those arguments

-A real life example: While coding and documenting chrono, I wanted to create chrono events with the same name and tag quite frequently, so I added the following alias:
+A real-life example: While coding and documenting Chrono, I wanted to create Chrono events with the same name and tag quite frequently, so I added the following alias:

 ```javascript
 "alias":{